dondreytaylor/cointracker-explorer/README.md

 > **Please be advised**: The blockchain.com has very low limits around their API and so it's easy to get a 429 or 1015 error from their cloudflair firewall.
 If this happens, please change your IP or use dummy data on the frontend to test the UI.

+The framework that the backend uses is Hapi, which is highly extensible and easy to work with.
+The application starts within the `index.ts` file where the server is initiated and the endpoints are registered with it.

+To make the code easier to follow, I seperated out out each endpoint into its own file and the combinned similar endpoints into an array that gets exported to the main index file.
+Each endpoint is setup to use the `fetch` module to proxy requests to the blockchain.com API.
+For the purposes of the demo, I opted to make vaidation soft, howerver in a production environment I would apply more stringent tests to ensure the all parameters of valid.